 An RA, as the party described in Section 1.3.4, may perform registration functions as described in this policy.
-An RA shall comply with the stipulations of this policy, and comply with the CA CPS approved by the FPKIPA for use with this policy.
+An RA shall comply with the stipulations of this policy and comply with the appropriate and approved CA CPS for use with this policy.
 An RA who is found to have acted in a manner inconsistent with these obligations is subject to revocation of RA responsibilities.